The company that helps you save on transaction fees — simply by using an app

 A solution optimized for complex requirements and multiple workflows

 Over time, TransferWise managed to optimize their build configuration for multiple — and parallel — workflows on Bitrise.
-They are now using a couple of different workflows to run PR builds, including reporting results of static checks, such as Lint or Checkstyle back to the GitHub pull request using a shell script, and parallelizing tests that involve emulators, such as UI- and screenshot tests.
+They are now using different workflows to run PR builds that use a shell script to report results of static checks, such as Lint or Checkstyle, back to the GitHub pull request.
+Additionally, they’ve been parallelizing tests that involve emulators, such as UI- and screenshot tests, for impressive speed gains.

 They are also able to automatically push any new strings to CrowdIn and pull the translations back into the repository.
-Running internal beta builds of the apps and deploying them to the Play Store, nightly production builds, and deploying production releases to the Play Store’s public beta track triggered by creating a Git tag have also become regular parts of their workflow.
+Other regular parts of their workflow include running internal beta builds and deploying them to Google’s Play Store, nightly production builds, and using Git tags to deploy production releases to the Play Store’s public beta track.

-Since most of their build logic and scripts live in Gradle plugins or shell scripts, Script, is another integration they found to be particularly useful, as it allows them to use their own custom scripts.
-They made the build configuration YML file part of their repository to make sure that they can keep track of any workflow changes.
+Since most of their build logic and scripts live in Gradle plugins or shell scripts, Bitrise’s Script step is a feature they find to be particularly useful, as it allows for custom scripts in any part of a workflow.
+To keep track of workflow changes, TransferWise keeps their build configuration YML file in their repository.

 More automation, new features, and increased popularity